vortexint/Crust/README.md

-# Vortex OS
+# Crust

 A memory-safe operating system built to maximize the potential of modern computing.
-Taking advantage of the Rust programming language and its associated ecosystem, Vortex OS is designed to be flexible and customizable from the ground up.
+Taking advantage of the Rust programming language and its associated ecosystem, Crust is designed to be flexible and customizable from the ground up.

 The project is implemented as a library, which can be linked with assembly source to produce a final kernel binary.
-The binary is then packed with the [GRUB 2 bootloader](https://www.gnu.org/software/grub/), allowing Vortex OS to be compatible with multiple boot environments; This design choice allows for flexibility and customization in the development process.
+The binary is then packed with the [GRUB 2 bootloader](https://www.gnu.org/software/grub/), allowing Crust to be compatible with multiple boot environments; This design choice allows for flexibility and customization in the development process.

 # Rundown

 ## 1. Hacking Rust

-At the heart of Vortex OS lies a unique approach to using multiple languages in combination with Rust.
-To make the most out of the language, Vortex OS requires the use of the nightly version of Rust.
+At the heart of Crust lies a unique approach to using multiple languages in combination with Rust.
+To make the most out of the language, Crust requires the use of the nightly version of Rust.

 ### 1.1 The x86_64-unknown-none LLVM target